Star Trek Voyager (VOY) Season 1

 The episode descriptions are given in normal text, my comments in small text.
 Rating: 0=worst, 10=best (rating system)

-Remarkable scenery: The Ocampa city is very impressive, and the extensive use of sets in real buildings proves much more realistic than the studio atmosphere of usual alien planets.
+Remarkable sets: The Ocampa city is very impressive, and the extensive use of the Los Angeles Convention Center location proves much more realistic than the studio atmosphere of usual alien planets. -- The scenes on the surface were shot in the El Mirage Dry Lake, which had already appeared in TNG: "Final Mission".

 Remarkable prop: the compression rifles with the fork-like muzzles

-Remarkable background info: Robert Duncan McNeill previously played Cadet Nick Locarno in TNG: "The First Duty".
+Remarkable appearances: Jeff McCarthy, who plays the nameless chief medical officer, previously portrayed Roga Danar in "The Hunted". -- Robert Duncan McNeill previously played Cadet Nick Locarno in TNG: "The First Duty".
 Considering that Paris and Locarno look identical and have virtually the same history, I wonder why they still had to be different individuals.
-Maybe it is only because the producers liked the name "Paris" better?

 Photon torpedoes used: 2, with tricobalt warheads